parveen1/project-parveen/README.md

 **To save data in a readable format in ldap we called schema(this is reason so we can )**

-different schema make esay to read and write also make fuctionable data in ldif very important to know different type of like photo,dn,cn,binary file etc.
+different schema make easy to read and write also make functional data in ldif very important to know different type of like photo,dn,cn,binary file etc.

-here one simple exemple make by mi
+here one simple example make by mi

 ```
 # schema add photo and pdf: